javi0x00/javi0x00/reactjs.md

     - Content (html)
     - Presentation (css)
     - Interactivity (js)
-  * With or without state
+  * With state or without state
   * Unidirectional, parent to child flow
   * Allow define as class and as function
     - of class